 Dutch design company Mujjo was one of the first makers of touchscreen gloves, and has a wide range from standard to double-layered and leather.
-They also look like something from a James Bond movie.
+These look like something from a James Bond movie.

 Many touchscreen gloves are restricted to a couple of fingers for their operation.
-The Mujjo gloves work on all parts of the hand: fingers, knuckles, palm or heel - so if you like punching your phone, you're covered.
+The Mujjo gloves work on all parts of the hand: fingers, knuckles, palm or heel - so you can swipe and tap easily.

 The latest generation has had a major redesign, with a slimmer, stretchier construction that makes for a much more comfortable fit.
-Internal fleece is topped with 3M Thinsulate for a glove that's warm despite being lightweight, with a grippy silicone pattern to help save your phone from unfortunate falls.
+The internal fleece is topped with 3M Thinsulate for a glove that's warm despite being lightweight, with a grippy silicone pattern to help save your phone from unfortunate drops.

-These latest 2019 versions are actually triple-layered as they feature improved insulation with an extra layer of Polar fleece.
-A new thumb construction optimizes them for larger screens.
+This 2019 version is actually triple-layered, featuring improved insulation with an extra layer of Polar fleece.
+A new thumb construction optimises the gloves for larger screens.

-The only real downsides are the price - at £45 / $50 these are Mujjo's most expensive gloves, though still cheaper than plenty others out there.
-These look functional rather than fashionable even setting aside the serial killer vibes of wearing skintight black gloves.
+The only real downside is the price - these are Mujjo's most expensive gloves, although they're still cheaper than plenty of others out there.
+They look functional rather than fashionable, with the slightly cat burglar vibe of wearing skintight black gloves.

-In our tests, we could use a phone freely while our hands were encased in the gloves, which felt both comfortable and warm.
+In our tests, we could use a phone freely while wearing the gloves, which felt both comfortable and warm.

-If you'd rather spend a little less, you might want to look at one of Mujjo's older designs that's still on sale, the double-layered knitted touchscreen gloves, which include a woollen lining.
+If you'd rather spend a little less, you might want to look at one of the older Mujjo designs that's still on sale: the double-layered knitted touchscreen gloves, which include a woollen lining.

 These are thicker than the later version, but the charcoal grey finish and leather-lined clasp mean they look a bit more attractive, and don't give off quite as strong an impression that you're on your way home from strangling someone in a dark alley.